jeovabah/jeovabah/README.md

-Here's a polished and engaging GitHub profile summary for you in English:

----

 # Hello 👋, I'm Jeová, the owner of this profile.
 I'm currently pursuing a degree in Systems Analysis and Development at Unifor University in Fortaleza, CE, Brazil.